ZedCode/how-to-golang-tdd/index.md

 exit status 1
 ```

 The astute reader might notice something that's happened with this latest run.
 Because the test harness makes a `POST` request, the second test which was passing is now failing.
-This is because go-fiber's `BodyParser` function didn't return an error, it just didn't unmarshall any values into the `scanRequestData` variable!
+The reason is because go-fiber's `BodyParser` function didn't return an error, it just didn't unmarshall any values into the `scanRequestData` variable!
 This is **extremely common** in test driven development, and this iterative cycle is what's going to ensure robust testing of your API endpoints.

 ### Fixing the second test

-In order to fix the second test, we need to check the length of the decoded passphrase value to ensure it's not equal to 0.
+In order to fix the second test, I need to check the length of the decoded passphrase value to ensure it's not equal to 0.
 I've updated the `checkHandler` code as follows:

 ```golang
 func checkHandler(c *fiber.Ctx) error {